 Click here to see the publications

-Due to this division of authority, Germany has 16 state police forces and two federal law enforcement agencies, one of which is the Federal Police.
+Due to this division of authority, Germany has 16 state police forces and three federal law enforcement agencies, one of which is the Federal Police.